- Home

 As a Lead Agency for CEQA, Sweetwater Authority considers a project “approved” once the decision-making body has (1) reviewed and considered, in its totality, the project’s final environmental documents, and (2) decided to approve or carry out the project.
 The following projects have been recently approved by the Authority:

-The proposed project consists of four phases, including fuel reduction and hazardous fuel removal, soil stabilization and slope protection, reforestation with fire-resilient native habitat, and maintenance and monitoring.
-The proposed project would occur on a 4.9 acre steep slope, located on the west side of the Robert A. Perdue Water Treatment Plant, in the Sweetwater Reservoir property.
-For more details, see link below:Robert A. Perdue Water Treatment Plant Fuel Management and Fire-Resilient Habitat Restoration Project CEQA NOE (PDF)
+The Proposed Project consists of hazardous tree removal and fuel reduction, soil stabilization and slope protection, reforestation with fire-resilient native habitat, and maintenance and monitoring.
+The Proposed Project would occur on an approximately 4.25-acre steep slope, on the west side of the Sweetwater Reservoir property, and adjacent to the Robert A. Perdue Water Treatment Plant and residential areas of the unincorporated community of Spring Valley, in San Diego County, California.
+For more information, please visit: https://ceqanet.opr.ca.gov/2023100684.
+For more details, see link below:

 Sweetwater Dam and South Dike Improvements Project